The Godfather (film series)

 The Godfather is a trilogy of American crime films directed by Francis Ford Coppola inspired by the 1969 novel of the same name by Italian American author Mario Puzo.
 The films follow the trials of the fictional Italian American mafia Corleone family whose patriarch, Vito Corleone, rises to be a major figure in American organized crime.
 His youngest son, Michael Corleone, becomes his successor.
 The films were distributed by Paramount Pictures and released in 1972, 1974, and 1990.
 The series achieved success at the box office, with the films earning between $430 and $517 million worldwide.
 The Godfather and The Godfather Part II are both seen by many as two of the greatest films of all time.
-The series is heavily awarded, winning 9 out of 28 total Academy Award nominations.
+The series is heavily awarded, winning 9 out of 28 Academy Award nominations and 5 out of 20 Golden Globe Awards.

 Film series

 The Godfather

 The Godfather was released on March 15, 1972.
 The feature-length film was directed by Francis Ford Coppola and was based on Mario Puzo's novel of the same name.
-The plot begins with Don Vito Corleone declining an offer to join in the narcotics business with notorious drug lord Virgil Sollozzo, which leads to an assassination attempt.
-Vito's oldest son Sonny subsequently takes over the family business and he conspires with Michael to strike back for the assassination attempt by having him kill Sollozzo and a corrupt police captain, forcing Michael to go to Sicily in hiding.
-While in Sicily, Michael travels around the country and meets a woman he marries but who is killed in a car bombing.
+The plot begins with Don Vito Corleone declining an offer to join the narcotics business with notorious drug lord Virgil Sollozzo, which leads to an assassination attempt.
+Vito's oldest son Sonny subsequently takes over the family business, and he conspires with Michael to strike back for the assassination attempt by having him kill Sollozzo and a corrupt police captain, forcing Michael to go to Sicily in hiding.
+While in Sicily, Michael travels around the country and meets a woman he marries, but who is killed in a car bombing.
 Michael returns to America after the news of his brother Sonny's murder and marries his former girlfriend Kay.
 Vito then turns over the reins of the family to Michael.
-Michael plans to move the family business to Las Vegas; but before the move, his father dies, and he plots the killing of the heads of the five families on the day of his nephew's baptism.
-Other subplots include Vito's daughter's abusive marriage, Johnny Fontane's success in Hollywood and Vito's second son Fredo's role in the family business in Las Vegas.
+Michael plans to move the family business to Las Vegas, but before the move, his father dies, and he plots the killing of the heads of the five families on the day of his nephew's baptism.
+Other subplots include Vito's daughter's abusive marriage, Johnny Fontane's success in Hollywood, and Vito's second son Fredo's role in the family business in Las Vegas.